Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 24 Januari 2026 19.58.24 UTC
+- WIB: Sabtu, 24 Januari 2026 20.38.02 UTC
-- WITA: Sabtu, 24 Januari 2026 20.58.24 UTC
+- WITA: Sabtu, 24 Januari 2026 21.38.02 UTC
-- WIT: Sabtu, 24 Januari 2026 21.58.24 UTC
+- WIT: Sabtu, 24 Januari 2026 22.38.02 UTC

 Kutipan Inspiratif:
-"Reading more books will only confuse you more and you will be dreaming about success instead of becoming successful yourself."
+"If you don’t go after what you want, you’ll never have it.
+If you don’t ask, the answer is always no. If you don’t step forward, you’re always in the same place."

-Kategori: success
+Kategori: motivational